NicolasImagawa/e-commerce-sales-pipeline/cloud/README.md

 2. A AWS account, root or IAM user, being IAM user recommended for safety reasons.

 ## Creating IAM roles
-This section will show what IAM roles need to be created.
+The IAM roles need to be created by the user for safety reason and it is strongly recommended to follow least-privilege principles when doing so.

 ## Running the pipeline